cytoscape/cytoscape.js/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-description: Suggest an idea for something new
+about: Suggest an idea for something new
 title: ''
 labels: ''
 assignees: ''